alexch/ruby_notes/ruby-basics/ruby_intro.md

 <!SLIDE subsection incremental>
 # Ruby Philosophy

+Q: Did you have a guiding philosophy when designing Ruby?

+A: Yes, it's called the "principle of least surprise."

-"People want to express themselves when they program."
+I believe people want to express themselves when they program.

-"They don't want to fight with the language."
+They don't want to fight with the language.

-"Programming languages must feel natural to programmers."
+Programming languages must feel natural to programmers.

-"I tried to make people enjoy programming and concentrate on the fun and creative part of programming when they use Ruby."
+I tried to make people enjoy programming and concentrate on the fun and creative part of programming when they use Ruby.

-&nbsp;- Matz (Yukihiro Matsumoto)
+&nbsp;&nbsp;- [Matz](http://linuxdevcenter.com/pub/a/linux/2001/11/29/ruby.html) (Yukihiro Matsumoto), Ruby creator

 !SLIDE incremental
 # Ruby Philosophy, Applied